icy/google-group-crawler/README.md

     ./crawler.sh -sh              # first run for testing ./crawler.sh -sh > wget.sh    # save your script
     bash wget.sh                  # downloading mbox files

-When you have some new emails in your google group, you can use `-rss` option, or you may need to clean up and remove some temporary files.

-    rm -fv $_GROUP/threads/t.*    # this is a must rm -fv $_GROUP/msgs/m.*       # see also Tips & Tricks

-If you want the script to re-scan the whole archive, try

-    _FORCE="true" ./crawler.sh -sh

-or you simply delete all files under `$_GROUP/` directory.

 ### Update your local archive thanks to RSS feed